iremkapucuoglu/p4b-website/content/en/goat.md

   - order: 3
     goat_abo_section:
-      heading: 'GOAT Abo'
+      heading: 'GOAT Subscription'
-      text: 'The GOAT subscription allows you to put together GOAT individually, tailored to your needs.
-The pricing depends on the selected area size and the number of inhabitants.
-Bookable from as little as €3,000 / year.'
+      text: 'The GOAT subscription allows you to compose GOAT individually, tailored to your needs.
+Pricing is based on the selected area and number of inhabitants.
+Can be booked from as little as € 3,000 / year.'

   - order: 4
     question_section:
       list_item:
       - img: '/images/index/undraw_map_re_60yf.png'
-        heading: 'Choose area size'
+        heading: 'Choose Area Size'
-        sub_heading: 'Municipality - district - transport association - ...'
+        sub_heading: 'Municipality - County - Transport Association - ...'
         text: 'Choose your desired area for GOAT.
 The pricing depends on the number of residents.'
       - img: '/images/index/undraw_pitching_re_fpgk.png'
-        heading: 'select modules'
+        heading: 'Select Modules'
-        sub_heading: 'Pedestrian traffic - bicycle traffic - public transport'
+        sub_heading: 'Walking - Cycling - Public Transport'
-        text: 'Each module enables you to carry out accessibility analyzes of the current status for the selected means of transport (foot, bike and/or public transport) independently of the selected functions.'
+        text: 'Each module allows you to perform accessibility analyses of the current state for the selected modes of transport (walking, cycling and/or public transport), regardless of the functions selected.'
       - img: '/images/index/undraw_select_option_re_u4qn.png'
-        heading: 'Choose scenario functions'
+        heading: 'Choose Scenario Functionalities'
-        sub_heading: 'Paths - points of interest - buildings'
+        sub_heading: 'Paths - Points of Interest - Buildings'
-        text: 'The scenario functions make it possible to analyze the effects of new infrastructure (paths, POIs, and/or buildings) and to determine the impact on accessibility.'
+        text: 'The scenario functionalities allow to analyze the effects of new infrastructure (paths, POIs, and/or buildings) and to determine the impact on accessibility.'
       - img: '/images/index/undraw_team_spirit_re_yl1v.png'
-        heading: 'Choose number of users'
+        heading: 'Choose Number of Users'
-        text: 'By default, a:e user:in is included in the price.
+        text: 'By default, one user is included in the price.
 If you would like to use GOAT in a team, you are welcome to add more users.'

   - order: 5
     goat_contact_section: